 More Produce: Often times vegetarianism or veganism becomes a gateway to a healthier diet.
 This was true for me, as the concerns of my grandparents and great grandparents’ generations sent me to the library to justify my position.
 There I learned about the impact of food on health and that ultimately brought me to where I am today.
 When people explore veganism for health reasons they often become introduced to more produce and a wider selection of plants than they typically had as carnivores.
 This improves diet quality, especially if they had been coming from a standard American diet.

-While not many studies exist on long-term vegans (who avoid all animal products including eggs, dairy and even honey) multiple long-term studies confirm that vegetarians tend to be healthier and outlive those on a standard American diet.
-The most well studied I am aware of are 7th Day Adventists here in the United States.
+While not many studies exist on long-term vegans (who avoid all animal products including eggs, dairy and even honey) multiple long-term studies confirm that vegetarians tend to be healthier and outlive those on a standard American diet (which, to be frank, is a really low bar to measure against).
+The most well studied vegetarians I am aware of are 7th Day Adventists here in the United States.
 Hands down, whatever diet increases produce consumption beyond 5 servings a day will demonstrate markedly improved health outcomes.
 Vegans and vegetarians who are concerned about health often fall into this category.

 Keep Disease in Remission: there are some interesting case studies coming out of California demonstrating that medically supervised water fasting can put some autoimmunity and hypertension in remission and staying on a vegan diet after fasting can offer long-term remission.
 These case studies are essentially one-offs but show promise of a plant-based diet in sustaining health after a supervised fasting protocol to reduce disease severity or induce remission.
 When looking at larger studies on veganism and breast cancer remission, results remain inconclusive.